Income at Retirement

 At its simplest, an annuity offers a guaranteed income for life, something which income drawdown and fund withdrawals do not and cannot provide.
+The income payment depends on many factors, including the available funds, interest rates, your age and your health.
 For many people, particularly those with little other income to fall back on in retirement, that guarantee is a crucial factor favouring annuity purchase.

 There are two key choices you must make if you choose the annuity option:

 - The form of annuity.
 Your annuity income could stay at the same level for the rest of your life or you could opt for a lower starting income that increases each year to protect you against the effects of inflation.
-You could also choose for income to be paid to your spouse, partner or anyone else you choose, perhaps at a lower level than your pension, if you die before them.
+You could also choose for income to be paid to your spouse, partner or anyone else, perhaps for a guaranteed period or at a lower level than your pension, if you die before them.
 If you are under age 75 when you die, it is tax free.

 - The annuity provider.
 Never automatically buy the annuity offered by your current pension provider – the chances are that you could do better.
 There are substantial differences in annuity rates offered by the top and bottom companies, and they change frequently.
 You may also qualify for an enhanced annuity because of your health or other circumstances.

 Remember, an annuity purchase is a decision for life and cannot be changed: the price of the lifetime guarantee is a near complete lack of flexibility.
 There is no substitute for skilled advice from an expert who can check the whole market for you before you make any decision to buy an annuity.

 The income options described earlier, of flexible income withdrawals, fund withdrawals and annuity purchase, are by no means mutually exclusive.
 For example, you could: